Ajaymorla1508/CST8919_Lab_1_Ajay-Morla/README.md

 ## Configure your .env file

-Create a `.env` file in your project directory:
+Created a `.env` file in your project directory:

 ```properties
 AUTH0_CLIENT_ID=your_auth0_client_id